The walking track to Herjólfsdalur – The Valley of Magic

 Small & gravelly paths

-Both paths join together just before the gravelly part of the steep slope into Herjólfsdal.
-It continues along the top of the ridge towards Blátindur.
+The upper and lower path join together just before the gravelly section above the steep slope into Herjólfsdalur.
+The track then continues along the top of the ridge towards Blátindur, the big peak at the end of it.
 There are a couple of tricky bits where the path winds precariously around rocky outcrops and bizarrely shaped lava forms.
 But the views are absolutely stunning in all directions.

 Herjólfsdalur ridge track.